 Cabaña Mujer Montuna

-Our Cabaña Montuna, located in the same community in Puerto Rico that saw us grow, was built with our own hands with the mastery, love and guidance of my father, Don Manuel, and the community neighbors that would come enjoy Doña Aida’s (my mom) meal after a long day of carpentry.
-This was our carpentry school.
+Our Cabaña Montuna, located in the same community in Puerto Rico that raised us, was built with our own hands—with the mastery, love, and guidance of my father, Don Manuel, and the support of community neighbors who would come together after long days of carpentry to share Doña Aida’s (my mom’s) meals.
+This was our first carpentry school.

-This is Partería Montuna's preventive health popular care center and popular education studio where community organization, healing and agriculture projects, a plants, flowers, and herbs nursery, and apothecary magic happens.
-A place where our Doña Niña’s (Abuela) blessings and all our communal ancestry knowledge meets.
+This space is now Partería Montuna’s preventive health popular care center and popular education studio—where community organizing, healing, and agricultural projects take root.
+It is home to our nursery of plants, flowers, and medicinal herbs, and where apothecary magic happens.
+It is also a sacred place where Doña Niña’s (our Abuela’s) blessings live on, and where our collective ancestral knowledge continues to be practiced, shared, and honored.

-We extend this belief to our community practice because we also believe healing is a collective responsibility, and our collectiveness started in the mountains that hold our Cabaña.
-Your donations and services requests support 100% this cause and all projects that are held within.
+We extend this belief into all of our community practice because we understand healing as a collective responsibility—one that began in the mountains that hold our Cabaña and continues through every space we nurture.
+Your donations and service requests directly support this work, sustaining 100% of the projects rooted in this land, this knowledge, and this community.

 My dad involved in the leadership of our cabin